TAHJones/qc-metrics-analyser/README.md

 ##### Step 4 - Ending Admin-User Session
 When the admin-user wants to end their session they can click on the blue 'Logout' button located on the right of the header or footer navbar.
 This directs the admin-user to the logout page which informs the user that they have successfully logged out and provides a link to return to the sites main homepage.

+## Main Features

+### Main Page

+The main page allows all users of the site to view the qc data for all sequencing runs.
+The page is divided into two sections.
+The first section has four modal links that display qc data as line charts.
+The second section contains two modal links that display qc data as pie charts.
+From the main page the user is able to access the login or signup page.

+### Login Page

+The login page allows a registered user to log into their user account using their unique username.
+If successful the user is directed to the main user page.

+### Signup Page

+The signup page allows unregistered users to create a user account by entering a unique username into the signup form.

+### User Page

+The user page (accessed by logging in with username) allows the user to view all of the qc data for their own sequencing runs.
+The page has the main layout features as the main page.
+From the user page the user is able to access the add-run page and the manage-runs page.

+### Add Run Page

+The add-run page allows the user to add new qc run data to the database.

+### Manage Runs Page

+The manage-runs page allows the user to view qc data for individual runs or groups of runs.
+Once an individual run has been selected, the user is able to access the delete-run or update-run pages.

+### Admin or User Page

+The admin-or-user page allows users with admin privileges to choose to login as a standard user or as an admin user.

+### Admin Page

+The admin-page (accessed by verifying email address) allows the user with admin privileges to choose to manager user runs or manage user accounts.

+### Manage User Runs Page

+The manage-user-runs page allows the admin-user to select all the runs for a selected user or to filter runs for a selected user using various criteria.
+The user can then select an individual run.
+Once an individual run has been selected the qc data for that run is displayed and the admin-user is able to access the delete-run or update-run page.

+### Delete Run Page

+The delete-run page allows the user or admin-user to delete the currently selected run.

+### Update Run Page

+The update-run page allows the user or admin-user to update the currently selected run.

+### Manage Users Page

+The manage-users page allows the admin-user to select individual user accounts.
+Once an individual user has been selected their account details are displayed and the admin-user is able to access the delete-user or update-user page.

+### Delete User Page

+The delete-user page allows the admin-user to delete the currently selected user account.

+### Update User Page

+The update-user page allows the admin-user to update the currently selected user account.

+### Logout Page

+Accessed via the logout button and allows the user or admin-user to end their current session.
+Informs the user that they have successfully logged out and provides a link back to the main page.

+### Permission Denied Page

+If the user tries to access a user account, other than the current user count, via the url address then they will be redirected to the permission-denied page.
+The permission-denied page informs the current user that they don't have permission to go to that page and provides a link back to the main page.

+### 404 Error Page

+If the user attempts to use a url that does not exist then they will be redirected to the 404 page.
+The 404 page will inform the current user that the page they are trying to access doesn't exist and provides a link back to the main page.

+### Features Left to Implement

+- Add password as well as username to access user accounts for increased security

+- Add pass fail criteria for sequencing runs based on metric values.

+- Add 'Clinical Trial' catergory e.g. CRUK to database and restrict access of standard & admin users accordingly to provide further security.

+- Add ability to share or transfer ownership of sequencing runs to other users.

+- Add more charts for further analysis of qc metrics e.g. plot cluster density against q30 values.

+- Link the website to the Illumina Basespace api to obtain further run data (requires further investigation).

 ## Technologies Used

 - HTML